kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 ## Step 3: Apply minor version-specific changes {#crds}

-CHANGE
 Each minor version might add custom resource definitions (CRDs) or otherwise have changes that Helm upgrades cannot handle seamlessly.
+For these changes, you must make any necessary adjustments before you upgrade.

 1. Update the Gloo Edge Helm repositories.
    ```sh